-Now, let us discuss possible implications of the parametric instability reported for the linear system (7) that governs the dynamics of the elliptic vortex in the immediate vicinity of the elliptical critical point shown in fig. 1.
-Since the original system (1) is nonlinear, it is clear that the applicability range of the linear system (7) is relatively limited.
+Now, let us discuss possible implications of the parametric instability reported for the linear system 6 that governs the dynamics of the elliptic vortex in the immediate vicinity of the elliptical critical point shown in fig. 1.
+Since the original system 1 is nonlinear, it is clear that the applicability range of the linear system 6 is relatively limited.

-First of all, in the case of parametric instability, the trajectories originated near the steady-state elliptic critical point move unboundedly only up to the steady-state separatrix region, where nonlinear effects prevail against the linear unbounded motion.
-This scenario occurs only if the nonlinear effects do not already drastically influence the dynamics in the immediate vicinity of the steady-state critical elliptic point.
-This is the case, for instance, for the primary parametric instability zone shown in fig.

-2. Given the corresponding perturbation values, the phase space near the steady-state critical elliptical point differs crucially from the unperturbed phase space.
+- 5 First of all, in the case of parametric instability, the trajectories originated near the steady-state elliptic critical point move unboundedly only up to the steady-state separatrix region, where nonlinear effects prevail the linear unbounded motion.
+This scenario realizes only if the nonlinear effects do not already drastically influence the dynamics in the very vicinity of the steady-state critical elliptic point.
+This is the case, for instance, for the primary parametric instability zone shown in fig. 2.
+Given the corresponding perturbation values, the phase space near the steady-state critical elliptical point differs crucially - 10 from the unperturbed phase space.
+The Poincaré section shown in fig.3a confirms this effect.
+The dynamics near the steadystate elliptic critical point is dominated by a nonlinear resonance with winding number 1 : 2.

-To corroborate this effect, a Poincaré section shown in fig. 3a is presented.
-To construct this one and all the following Poincaré sections, we plot the position of a phase trajectory exactly in a perturbation period $2\pi/\nu$ .
-Thus, a chaotic trajectory appears as a set of disorder points and a regular trajectories appears as a closed linked smooth orbit in the sections.
-Figure 3a illustrates that the dynamics near the steady-state elliptic critical point is dominated by a nonlinear resonance with winding number 1:2.
 Because of this effect, the phase trajectories originated near the steady-state elliptic critical point do not demonstrate parametric instability.
-Figure 3b shows a trajectory starting at the steady-state elliptic critical point $\varphi_0 = \pi/4$ , $\varepsilon_0 \approx 2.09244$ is clearly bounded to the region of the nonlinear resonance influence.
-Therefore, the linear system (7) cannot account for the dynamics in this case.

-Nevertheless, the linear system is a good approximation for certain values of the perturbation's parameters.
+The trajectory shown in fig. 3b is clearly bounded to the region of the nonlinear resonance influence.
+Therefore, the linear system 6 cannot account for the dynamics in this case. - 15 Nevertheless, the linear system is a good approximation for certain values of the perturbation's parameters.
 For instance, when one considers the second parametric instability zone, the perturbed phase space near the steady-state elliptic critical point features no nonlinear resonances (see the Poincaré section shown in fig. 4a).
-Therefore, the dynamics near the steady-
+Therefore, the dynamics near the steadystate critical elliptic point can be derived from the linear system 6.
+When this happens, the phase trajectory that starts near the steady-state critical elliptic point moves in a spiral-like divergent trajectory (see fig. 4b).

 Figure 3.
-The dynamics of the perturbed system in the case of the primary parametric instability zone of the corresponding linearized system (7) for $e_0 = 0.15$ , $\gamma_0 = 0.02$ and perturbation parameters $\delta = 0.01$ , $\nu = 0.6$ .
+The dynamics of the perturbed system in the case of the primary parametric instability zone of the corresponding linearized system (6) for $\delta = 0.01$, $\nu = 0.6$.
 The solid blue lines show the steady-state separatrix.
-The blue dot shows the steady-state elliptic critical point $\varphi_0 = \pi/4$ , $\varepsilon_0 \approx 2.09244$ . (a) a Poincaré section illustrating the appearance of a highly nonlinear zone (the green orbits) near the steady-state elliptic critical point that prohibits the divergent motion due to the linear parametric resonance; (b) a phase trajectory starting at the steady-state elliptic critical point bounded to the region of the nonlinear resonance illustrating a vanishing effect of the linear parametric resonance.
+The blue dot shows the steady-state elliptic critical point. (a) a Poincaré section illustrating the appearance of a highly nonlinear zone (the green orbits) near the steady-state elliptic critical point that prohibits the divergent motion due to the linear parametric resonance; (b) a phase trajectory bounded to the region of the nonlinear resonance illustrating a vanishing effect of the linear parametric resonance.